 Charities are dealing with increasingly complex compliance requirements, from Data Protection legislation to Employment Law to Charity and Lobbying regulation; this in addition to corporate legislation.
 Also compliance requirements and standards for service provision are increasingly complex.
-In this environment, the role of the Board must ensure it identify appropriate controls and oversight on the multiple legal and regulatory obligations of their charity, in addition to the financial oversight role and risk management that are central to the trustees' duties.
+In this environment, the role of the Board must ensure it identifies appropriate controls and oversight on the multiple legal and regulatory obligations of their charity, in addition to the financial oversight role and risk management that are central to the trustees' duties.
+This year Covid-19 added to the work.

 The Board continued to work through a series of Board committees.
 Governance: Audit/ Finance: Clients/Services: Property: Quality/ Safety/Compliance: Communications / Policy/ Fundraising.
 Each met at least 4 times during the year and reported to the Board with recommendations as appropriate.
 The Board continued to schedule four main meetings a year.
 In December, as customary, it met specially to decide on the charity's budget for the following year.
+Earlier, the Board held a special review of its own operations.
+Some improvements were agreed and it is intended to see through these developments in the year ahead.

-It was year three of the five year Strategic Plan.
+It was year four of the five year Strategic Plan.
 'Operational plans' were approved for the year under each of the main objectives of the Strategic Plan.
 These set out the targets to be achieved and also the evidence based performance indicators through which managers and the Board can assess performance.
 In July there was a half yearly review.
+However the arrival of the pandemic fundamentally altered the organisation's capacity to fulfil this agenda.